 Estimate state-space model using time-domain or frequency-domain data

-estimates a continuous-time state-space model sys
+estimates the continuous-time state-space model sys

 ,nx